 Some artists will tell you that you don’t need an art school degree and some will tell you that you do.
 Ultimately going to college is a big decision and one that is personal.
 No one else can help you make it, certainly not some stranger on the internet (like me).
 Even with an art school loving family, there were a lot of things I wish I knew before I went to art school.
 Here is a blog post with a few things of those things.

 Art school is expensive

 Unlike other colleges in the U.S. where you can pick from public or private, all art schools are private.
 This means that your starting cost for any school is already higher than it would be if you went to a state school.
 There are public schools that do have art programs and it is up to you as the artist to decide if those schools can offer you what you need.
 While some public schools can offer you things that private art schools can’t (like color processing labs for photo), you might have to compromise your art education by taking more general education classes (like math or science).

 Your major doesn’t determine where you end up

 Initially, I wanted to major in Illustration but decided to switch to animation during my first week because I wanted to be a visual development artist in animation.
 I did work in feature film animation in Los Angeles as a visual development artist after graduating from CCA, before leaving to work as a freelance illustrator.
-My major really didn’t determine where I ended up because I stuck with what drawing and the work followed.
+My major really didn’t determine where I ended up because I stuck with drawing and the work followed.

 The competition is fierce